oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

        - To make it obvious which ConfigMap belong to which domains.
        - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

-1. Update the data source secret that you created in the Update 1 use case with a correct password as well as with an increased maximum pool capacity:
+1. Update the data source secret that you created in the Update 1 use case with the correct password as well as with an increased maximum pool capacity:

    ```
    $ kubectl -n sample-domain1-ns delete secret sample-domain1-datasource-secret